Create the Apache vhost

 Assuming you want to enable HTTPS for the new site, once DNS is pointing to the new server, run Certbot:sudo certbot --apache -d DOMAIN.NAME -d www.DOMAIN.NAME

-Certbot will detect the new Apache config, verify domain ownership by creating files on your server, issue and install the certificate, and additionally set up an HTTP to HTTPS redirect - you don't have to do this yourself in .htaccess.
+Certbot will detect the new Apache config, verify domain ownership by creating files on your server, issue and install the certificate.
+It will also set up an HTTP to HTTPS redirect so there's no need to do this yourself in .htaccess.